THIS PAGE PRESENTS COURSES OFFERED IN THE CURRENT SEMESTER

-* HERITAGE STUDIES (the minor appears on the student’s transcript)
+* GRADUATE MINOR IN HERITAGE STUDIES (appears on the student’s transcript)

-* MUSEUM STUDIES (the minor appears on the student’s transcript)
+* GRADUATE MINOR IN MUSEUM STUDIES (appears on the student’s transcript)

 STUDENTS MUST TAKE 2 OF THE FOLLOWING 3 COURSES:

 Anth 460/LA460: Heritage Management